Service Dogs for Special Needs

 Websites & Resources

-Canine Companions for Independence provides highly-trained assistance dogs to children and adults with disabilities.
-Established in 1975, Canine Companions has training centers in California, Florida, Ohio and New York.
+Canine Companions for Independence provides highly-trained service dogs for special needs to children and adults with disabilities.
+Established in 1975, Canine Companions now has training centers in California, Florida, Ohio, Texas, and New York.
 Canine Companions is recognized worldwide for the excellence of its dogs, and the quality and longevity of the matches it makes between dogs and people.
 There is no charge for the dog, its training and ongoing follow-up services.
-For more information, call 1-800-572-BARK or visit www.cci.org
+For more information, call 1-800-572-BARK or visit www.cci.org.
+We are the first to offer dogs for special needs that is connected directly to the health care system nationwide.
+At Canine Companies, we believe our dogs truly make a difference in their human companion’s life.

 Founded in 1975, Canine Companions for Independence® is a non-profit organization that enhances the lives of people with disabilities by providing highly trained assistance dogs and ongoing support to ensure quality partnerships.
 The assistance dogs we breed, raise and train aren’t just the ears, hands and legs of their human partners.
 They’re also goodwill ambassadors and often, their best friends.
 They open up new opportunities and new possibilities and spread incredible joy.
 We unite people with dogs in a powerful program that leads to greater independence and confidence.